xwmx/nb/README.md

-`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured and intuitive experience within a highly composable user-centric text interface.
+`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured and intuitive experience within a highly composable multimodal user-centric text interface.
 The entire program is contained within a single [well-tested](#tests) shell script that can be